ch4n3l/ch4n3l.github.io/_posts/2017/2019-01-19-dummy-writeup.md

 The attack on this box can have been prevented in two ways:

 ~~~
 a.
 Make sure to routinely patch, and keep software updated
 b.
-Do not run software under a high privilee account, use a separate service account if needed.
+Do not run software under a high privileged account, make a separate service account if needed.
 ~~~

 ## iii.
 Conclusion